photoprism/photoprism-docs/docs/license/assets.md

 license before using them in your own work, whether commercial or non-commercial in nature.

-PhotoPrism’s Brand Assets — including trademarks, logos, icons, designs, fonts, products, services, and any other brand features and elements, whether registered or unregistered („Brand Assets“) — are proprietary assets.
+Our Brand Assets — including trademarks, logos, icons, designs, fonts, products, services, and any other brand features and elements, whether registered or unregistered („Brand Assets“) — are proprietary assets.
 Third parties, including licensees, may never claim ownership of PhotoPrism's Brand Assets or brands confusingly similar to PhotoPrism's